dkublik/jekyll-now/_posts/2017-10-28-springboot - metrics with servo and aws cloudwatch.md

 }
 ```

-set namespace name by property (application.properties)
+* set namespace name using property (in application.properties)

 ```
 cloud.aws.cloudwatch.namespace=m3trics

 ```

-That's it.
-If you are interested why and how it works - please continue reading :).
+That's it unless you are interested in why and how it works - then please continue reading :).
-You can also check and follow everything in [working code](https://github.com/dkublik/m3trics)
+You can also check and follow everything in the [working code](https://github.com/dkublik/m3trics)

 &nbsp;